-During the past several thousand years the established pattern of who was authorized to act for God has varied significantly.
-It is possible to look at the circumstances of priesthood bearers from the time of Moses and see a pattern of expanding authorization.
-The time of Moses was a period of restrictiveness, in which priesthood was limited to only one tribe of the House of Israel, the Levites.
+and see a pattern of expanding authorization.
+The time of Moses was a period of restrictiveness in which priesthood was limited to only one tribe of the House of Israel, the Levites.
 Christ widened the circle to include the Jews.
-Following Christ's death and resurrection, the circle expanded to include Gentiles (including, seemingly, some women).
-Some ground was lost between then and the Restoration, but since the beginning of the Church all men, except those of Negro ancestry, have been priesthood bearers.
+Following Christ's death and resurrection, the circle expanded to include gentiles (including, seemingly, some women).
+Some ground was lost between then and the Restoration, but since the beginning of the church all men, except those of Negro ancestry, have been priesthood bearers.
 Then, in 1978, the circle expanded again to include all worthy males.
 Only women remain excluded.
 Perhaps the time is near when the circle can be widened again to include us all.

 There are undoubtedly many women who prefer to remain excluded.
 They feel they enjoy all the blessings of the priesthood, while being free from its responsibilities.
-But the rising expectations of women today are causing many of us to re-examine our feelings about the strict role assignments that have circumscribed us, compartmentalized us, and divided us, male and female.
+Yet the rising expectations of women today are causing many of us to re-examine our feelings about the strict role assignments which have circumscribed, compartmentalized, and divided us, male and female.
 I have often thought that those who feel women are not deprived by their exclusion from priesthood have not given much thought to how much women are denied by the exclusion.
-Filling important church offices is a great responsibility to be sure.
-But it is also a great opportunity for growth.
+Filling important church offices is a great responsibility to be sure, but it is also a great opportunity for growth.
 Because women are denied priesthood, they are also denied this opportunity.
-In addition, they are denied the opportunity to be part of the ongoing decisionmaking process in our wards, our stakes, our Church.
-In everything from deciding who will fill church callings to deciding where and when to purchase property, women are regularly asked to sustain decisions which have been made by men, but they are given little opportunity to influence those decisions before they are made.
-Often these decisions have a very great impact on women, as is the case when undertakings involving large time or financial commitments are openly discussed in priesthood meeting, yet women are generally not consulted about them.
+In addition, they are denied the opportunity to be part of the ongoing decision-making process in our wards, our stakes, our church.
+In everything from deciding who will fill church callings to deciding where and when to purchase property, women are regularly asked to sustain decisions made by men, but they are given little opportunity to influence those decisions before they are made.
+Often these decisions have a great impact on women, as is the case when undertakings involving large time or financial commitments are openly discussed in priesthood meeting, without women being consulted about them.

 Many women felt dismayed by the loss of autonomy they experienced when the Relief Society was "correlated," losing its magazine and the opportunity to raise and manage its own funds.
-Yet even though women were the ones most affected by these changes, they were not permitted to make the decision about how the Relief Society would be structured.
+While women were the ones most affected by these changes, they were not permitted to make the decision about how the Relief Society would be structured.
 The decision was made for them.
-By men.21 Hierarchical decision-making might well continue to cause dismay and dissent if women filled all church leadership positions on an equal basis with men.
-But the chances of decisions being made which adversely affected women-such as the one a few years ago to deny women the opportunity to offer prayers in sacrament meeting-would be lessened, because women would be more likely than men, even well-meaning men, to be aware of how any given decision would affect other women.
+By men.21 Hierarchical decision-making might well continue to cause dismay and dissent if women filled all church leadership positions on an equal basis with men, but the chances of decisions being made which adversely affected women-such as the one a few years ago to deny women the opportunity to offer prayers in sacrament meeting-would be lessened, because women would be more likely than men, even well-meaning men, to be aware of how any given decision would affect other women.
 It is a simple matter of common experience.